agrawalx/match-bench/docs/architecture/ARCHITECTURE.md

-   conflict (`reservedSystemCPUs` is mutually exclusive with EKS auto kube/system-reserved, so the kubelet won't start); the contestant still gets 2 vCPU via Guaranteed QoS, but the capture shares the sandbox node's other 2 vCPU and can be starved if the contestant is given all cores (`docs/platform-performance-and-scaling.md:268-272`, `docs/horizontal-scaling.md:124-128`).
+   conflict (`reservedSystemCPUs` is mutually exclusive with EKS auto kube/system-reserved, so the kubelet won't start); the contestant still gets 2 vCPU via Guaranteed QoS, but the capture shares the sandbox node's other 2 vCPU and can be starved if the contestant is given all cores.

 7. **Run-to-run benchmark variance.** The measure-capacity-sweep verdicts are non-monotonic (200k CLEAN, 150k STALL) and the 100k row's coverage (0.89) misses the 0.99 gate (`deploy-bench/measure-capacity-sweep.tsv`).
 Single-pod/single-node runs need repetition + averaging before any boundary number is trusted.

-8. **Auth is disabled for the benchmark flow.** The frontend runs with sign-in removed (`e2e/README.md:36, 144`) — fine for a benchmark harness, a gap for a multi-tenant contest.
+8. **Auth is disabled for the benchmark flow.** The frontend runs with sign-in removed — fine for a benchmark harness, a gap for a multi-tenant contest.
 Production multi-tenant scheduling + supply-chain attestation are the headline future work.

 9. **Ingester `auto.offset.reset=latest` + auto-commit** means a late-starting ingester
-   skips the backlog and *reads as* telemetry loss when it isn't (`docs/tps-serialization-audit.md:163-168`).
+   skips the backlog and *reads as* telemetry loss when it isn't.
 An operational footgun to pin before re-measuring loss.

-10. **Local HDR latency numbers are small-n / directional.** The `.hgrm` percentiles (§2D) come from n≈20–60 local k3s samples; the EKS healthy p99 is ~98–120 µs (`e2e/README.md:85`).
+10. **Local HDR latency numbers are small-n / directional.** The `.hgrm` percentiles (§2D) come from n≈20–60 local k3s samples; the EKS healthy p99 is ~98–120 µs.
 The local plots demonstrate the pipeline, not the production tail.

 ---